 The Arm Neoverse N1 CPU architecture is specifically designed for the data center and cloud infrastructure space.
 It delivers a high core count server-class SoC subsystem with the performance, features, and scalability needed to accelerate the transformation to a scalable cloud-to-edge infrastructure.
 It fundamentally changes the performance equation for hyperscale data centers and cloud computing, delivering far more work on far fewer watts than conventional technologies.

 Ampere Computing’s Altra processors are based on the Neoverse N1 CPU architecture.
 Ampere took the N1 platform and integrated its own innovations to design an SoC uniquely built for applications across hyperscale cloud data centers.
-The increased thread counts, higher CPU frequencies, and better core densities result of the N1 Arm processors lead to:
+The increased thread counts, higher CPU frequencies, and better core densities result of the N1 Arm processors lead to many benefits.

 Neoverse N1 Arm CPUs are designed and optimized for high performance and hyperscale data centers.
 These CPUs deliver full frequency sustained performance and with single threaded core architecture you can run workloads with a consistent and predictable performance while achieving ideal scaling.
 The caching structures of these CPUs are sized for large, branch-heavy infrastructure workloads.